How To Remove Sharp Edges From Guitar Frets

 Depending on the wood, it may only be a few days before you are at least able to play it.
 But expect a few weeks to be restored completely.

 Continue to keep the humidity in the room up to at least 35% and store the guitar in its case when not in use.
-Between the added humidity to the room and the system installed in the case, you will be back in action in no time!
+Don’t worry, you will be back in action in no time!

 While you may also be looking for quicker options, just be careful with adding too much water too soon.
-You don’t want to ruin the guitar or the wood by doing this too quickly.
-But by using these steps, you will be in good shape.
+You don’t want to ruin the guitar or the wood by doing this too fast.

 Photo of author